 Sandra holds a Master of Science degree in Peace and Conflict Studies from Umeå University and has a bachelor’s degree in the same field.
 Sandra’s field work and research on peace in Kosovo was published as a chapter in the book The Spatiality of Violence in Post-war Cities (1st edition, 2020).

-From 2013 to 2015, Sandra lived in Chile where she worked in communications and managed a grassroots project for women’s rights in Latin America.
-Sandra has been a journalist for the Chilean digital newspapers El Ciudadano and The Santiago Times.
-In 2016, she lived in Auckland where she worked in communications at the Foundation for Peace Studies New Zealand.
+Sandra has previously worked in communications and as a project manager for a grassroots initiative for women’s rights in Latin America.
+She has been a journalist for the Chilean newspapers El Ciudadano and The Santiago Times.
+In 2016, she lived in Auckland where she worked as a Communications Officer with the Foundation for Peace Studies New Zealand.

 During the course of her studies and career Sandra has lived in several places around the world: Bogotá (Colombia), Arkhangelsk (Russia), Auckland (New Zealand), Hamburg (Germany), Kosovo (Mitrovica and Pristina), Umeå and Stockholm (Sweden), Washington DC (US), Valparaíso, Viña del Mar and Santiago (Chile).

 Sandra has been a graduate intern with UN-Habitat’s Kosovo office (focus on spatial planning, participatory processes and urban peacebuilding) and the OAS Special Mission to Support the Peace Process in Colombia (MAPP-OAS).
 In 2017, she was awarded the Olof Palme Memorial Fund Scholarship to fund her internship with the UN in Kosovo.

 Sandra is fluent in English, Spanish and Swedish.